|Preston North End 2 v 1 Leeds United

 Normally the allocation for away fans is approximately half of the Kop (3,000 seats) and it is shared with home supporters, but teams with a large away support get the whole stand.
 Yep, that’s us!
-We’ve got an allocation of 5,500 for this game, which has now completely sold out.
-They are priced at £24 for adults, with concession s at £16, £15, £8 and even £2 for under 11s accompanied by an adult.
+We’ve got an allocation of 5,646 for this game, which has now completely sold out.
+Thanks to a good old reciprocal agreement they are priced at £28 for adults, with different categories of concessions at £20, £10 and £5.

 The views of the playing action and facilities within the away stand are excellent, as the stand is particularly steep, meaning that fans are kept relatively close to the pitch.
 On the concourse there are TVs by the refreshment serving areas showing the game live while the bars stay open.
 There is a wide range of food available including bacon rolls, burgers and even vegetarian 'butter' pies, which apparently is a local delicacy.

-All in all, this should be quite a good evening out.
+All in all, this should be quite a good day out.